 \subsection{Clustering Using Individual Features}

-Clustering is a task of assigning a set of objects into clusters such that the objects belonging to a same cluster are of the most similarity.
-Cluster analysis is widely applied to data mining, machine learning, information retrieval, and bioinformatics.
-Different from classification, clustering is a typical unsupervised learning approach, that is, there are no training data available.
-In cluster analysis, we need to compare the similarity between samples.
-For many practical applications, all the samples may have some common features, although they are in different clusters and certainly have some dissimilarity.
-For example, in human face image analysis, every face has common facial organs such as cheek, nose, eyes, and mouth, etc, and they often share some same features to some extend reflecting their shapes and locations, etc. The common features presented in all samples are useless for clustering as they do not provide any discriminative information between them.
-It is therefore reasonable to remove these common/similar features at first and then used their individual features to cluster the objects.
-Intuitively, this should significantly improve the clustering accuracy when all objects have common features.
+Cluster analysis assigns a set of objects to clusters in such a way that the objects belonging to the same cluster are most similar.
+Unlike classification, clustering employs an unsupervised learning approach.
+In the clustering analysis, it is usual that all the samples have some common features although they may be from different clusters.
+For example, in human face image analysis, every face has common facial features such as cheek, nose, eyes, and mouth, whose shapes and locations are similar.
+Their common features are not meaningful for clustering as they do not provide any discriminative information.
+It is therefore logical to first remove these common/similar features across all the samples and then to use their individual features to cluster the objects.